 - 4 eggs

 - 14 ounces sweetened coconut flakes, DIVIDED

 - Adjust rack to center position of oven and preheat oven to 350°F. Line muffin pans with 24 cupcake liners.

 - Set a large sifter or fine mesh sieve over the large bowl of an electric mixer.
 Measure flour, cornstarch, sugar, baking powder, and salt into sieve and firmly hit the palm of your hand against its side to sift all of the dry ingredients together into the bowl.
 (If desired, repeat this process a few more times for fluffier cupcakes.)

-- To the sifted dry ingredients, add the softened butter, sour cream, coconut milk, eggs, vanilla, almond extract, and about 2 cups (7 ounces) of the coconut flakes.
+- To the sifted dry ingredients, add the softened butter, sour cream, coconut milk, eggs, vanilla, almond extract, and half of the coconut flakes (about 2 cups, or 7 ounces).
 Beat at medium speed for 30 seconds or until smooth.
 Scrape down the sides of the bowl with a rubber spatula and beat for 15 more seconds.

 - Evenly divide the batter between the 24 cupcake liners (I find it easiest to do this using a cookie scoop).
-Bake for 20 to 24 minutes or until cupcakes are light golden and test done with a toothpick inserted in center (mine were perfect at exactly 22 minutes).
+Bake for 20 to 24 minutes or until cupcakes are light golden and test done with a toothpick inserted in center.
 Cool the cupcakes for a few minutes in the pans before transferring them to a wire rack to finish cooling completely.

 - Frost with Classic Cream Cheese Frosting and top with remaining coconut flakes.

 - Cornstarch makes the cupcakes fluffy and is added to regular, all-purpose flour in lieu of using cake flour.